CubanianVine/data-analytics-portfolio/03_Subscription_Analysis/README.md

 - Return behavior is more frequent among subscribers — potentially due to more frequent orders.
 - Men and women don't show different patterns in subscription behavior, though the effect size may vary.
 - Subscription correlates with higher engagement, as seen in order frequency and activity.

+## Conclusion
+This analysis provides practical insights into how subscriptions are associated with user actions like spending, returns, and demographics.
+It helps product or marketing teams understand who is subscribing and what that means for their behavior.